-Since the Company's annual and long-term incentives represent approximately 70.8% to 83.4% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
+Since the Company's annual and long-term incentives represent approximately 66.5% to 75.9% of executive total compensation, the Company believes that incentive compensation payments are good indicators of the Company's practice of paying for performance and the alignment of executive compensation with shareholder value over time.
 Thus, compensation of the NEOs has generally followed a similar trend as the Company's share price as set forth in the performance chart, above.
 It is specifically reflected in the Company's LTIPs over the last five years.
-The 2016-2018 LTIP, which was the predecessor to the 2019-2021 LTIP, was established by the board of directors with specific targets for the improvement of cumulative operating income between the years of 2016 and 2018.
+The 2016-2018 LTIP, which was the predecessor to the 2019-2023 LTIP, was established by the board of directors with specific targets for the improvement of cumulative operating income between the years of 2016 and 2018.
 The maximum payment of the 2016-2018 LTIP was made to participating executives and NEOs due to the Company exceeding the established target.
 Total shareholder return over the three-year LTIP period from 2016 to 2018 increased 14.3%.
-In 2019, the board of directors established a new LTIP for the years 2019-2021, as described above under "Long-Term Incentive Plans."
+In 2019, the board of directors established a new LTIP, which was initially intended to apply for the years 2019 through 2021.
+As a result of the COVID-19 pandemic, the board of directors has extended the LTIP by two years to apply for the years 2019 through 2023, as described above under "Long-Term Incentive Plans."